-Patti Trimble is a writer and visual artist living in California and Sicily, known for lyric performances of her poetry with music.
-Her poems are published in anthologies and journals, four chapbooks, and a spoken word CD.
-She has performed at hundreds of venues and was co-creator—and for a decade, featured poet—at the Tuolumne Poetry Festival in Yosemite National Park.
-Her writing has received grants from the Lannan Foundation; Poets&Writers; a Pushcart nomination; finalist awards from Glimmer Train and P&W California Writer’s Award; and artist residencies at Djerassi Foundation.
+Patti has performed at hundreds of venues and was co-creator—and for a decade, featured poet—at the Tuolumne Poetry Festival in Yosemite, with grants from the Lannan Foundation; Poets&Writers; a Pushcart nomination; finalist awards from Glimmer Train and P&W California Writer’s Award; and residencies at Djerassi Foundation.

-Patti often links poetry and visual art as a personal response to landscape, myth, and environmental concerns.
-She earned her MFA from the Hunter Graduate Program in New York, and for ten years studied art history and craft as studio assistant to abstract-expressionist painters Richard Pousette-Dart, Hedda Sterne, James Brooks, and Charlotte Park.
-In 1986, she was nominated by the American Institute of Arts and Letters for “The Hinda Rosenthal Award to a Younger Painter of Distinction”, and her paintings have won juror’s awards from Sonoma MOMA and Mendocino Art Center.
-Her recent solo show focused on endangered California plants: “Vanishing California”, an invitational exhibit at GRO in Marin County, CA.
+Patti often links poetry and visual art as a personal response to landscape, myth, and environmental and social concerns.
+She earned her MFA from the Hunter in New York, and for many years was an exhibiting artist and assistant to ab-ex painters Richard Pousette-Dart, Hedda Sterne, James Brooks, and Charlotte Park.